gernest/sydent-go/README.md

 - `driver` - the database driver to use , defaults to `postgres`
 - `conn` - connection string to use to connect to the database

+#### `server`

+Configures the webserver.

+##### `name`

+This is the name that identifies this service.
+Note that this is very important because it is used to sign the mappings.

+##### `client_http_base`

+This is the base url `http[s]://host:port` that can be used by clients to reach this service.
+It is used mainle in the emails sent with links for verification/validation that needs to point back to this service.
+It should be resolvable to the host running this service.